ddrohan/web-app-dev-labs/lab5/step_3.md

 mongoose.connect('mongodb://localhost:27017/donationsdb');
 ```

+(It's probably a good idea to remove our javascript list altogether at this point as we don't need it.)

 This will open a connection with the ***donationsdb*** database running on our Mongo server.
 Now we can modify our existing model and introduce a database schema.

 ---